-Please note that if you receive a conditional offer of a place on one of our programmes, the deadline for meeting the conditions of your offer is 26 November 2019.
+Please note that if you receive a conditional offer of a place on one of our programmes for January 2020, the deadline for meeting the conditions of your offer is 26 November 2019.

 Applications are made online via the University Application Service, EUCLID.

 Please follow the instructions carefully and make sure that you have included the following documentation with your application: